 This procedure terminates in a DFA recognising some sublanguage of the full language $\mathcal{N}$.
 (Specifically, the union of the zero-reversible closure of each sub-corpus; each of those closures is a sublanguage of one $\mathcal{N}(L,t)$.)
 However, it may not be all of $\mathcal{N}$.

-We have assumed in this section that the substitution system admits a regular neighbour language.
-Therefore, there is some finite length $k$ such that every state of a minimal DFA for that language is reached by some edge address pair of length $\leq k$.
+By Theorem~\ref{adjreg}, the whole neighbour language $\mathcal{N}$ is regular.
+Therefore, there is some finite length $k$ such that every state of a minimal DFA for $\mathcal{N}$ is reached by some edge address pair of length $\leq k$.
 However, this $k$ is not known in advance, and may be greater than the length of strings we generated for our input corpus.
 So the final part of our algorithm is to detect if the output DFA is complete, and if not, retry with a corpus of longer address pairs.
-If $\mathcal{N}$ is regular at all, then sooner or later, an attempt will succeed.
+Since $\mathcal{N}$ is regular, sooner or later, an attempt will succeed.

 To detect completeness, we reinterpret our DFA for a language of edge-address pairs as an NFA for a language of \emph{single} edge addresses, by replacing each symbol pair $(a,b)$ on a transition with just $a$.
 (Choosing $b$ instead should give the same results, because the construction process is symmetric.)
 Then we search that NFA to find any legal edge address which it does not accept.
 This is done by constructing the DFA for the language $\mathcal{E}$ of \emph{all} legal edge addresses, and performing a graph search over the cross product of the two automata to find pairs of states reachable from \textsc{start} via the same sequence of symbols.
 If this search encounters any state pair and symbol from which the DFA for $\mathcal{E}$ has a transition and the newly built NFA does not, then we have not constructed a recogniser for all of $\mathcal{N}$, and must try again.